wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 ![GX Cloud workflow enhanced with product features](./overview_images/gx_cloud_workflow_enhanced.png)

-* **GX Cloud user management.** GX Cloud functions as a shared portal to manage and monitor your organization's data quality.
+* **GX Cloud user management.** GX Cloud functions as a shared portal to manage and monitor your business's data quality.
 Users can be invited to your GX Cloud organization and assigned a role that governs their ability to view and edit components and workflows in GX Cloud.
-See [Manage users and access tokens](/cloud/users/manage_users.md) for more details.
+Enterprise organizations can use workspaces for more control over what users can access and do.
+See [Manage access](/cloud/access/manage_access.md) for more details.

 * **Data Asset profiling.** GX Cloud introspects your data schema by default on Data Asset creation, and also offers one-click fetching of additional descriptive metrics including column type and statistical summaries.
 Data profiling results are used to suggest parameters for Expectations that you create.